 - All of the Family Code sections listed here are those that exist (and the language within them) as of the end of 2015.
 Laws change which means code sections and its language may change or case law may change the interpretation of California’s divorce laws, and this guide may not be updated by the time you read this.

 One last thing – there is a lot of information written here.
-Take your time, go through it and if your matter is in Orange County, California and you want to set a time to have a strategy session with one of our experienced family law attorneys, please contact us.
+Take your time, go through it and if you have a Southern California family law matter and you want to set a time to have a strategy session with one of our experienced family law attorneys, please contact us.
 If you prefer to read a shorter, more general overview on how to get a divorce from start to finish, we have written that too and click on the preceding link to get you there.

 Ready to get started?
 Let’s do it.
 Here is a table of contents that you can click on to jump ahead if you wish.